Suaksh007/Suaksh007/README.md

 🗂️ Databases, APIs, debugging, automation — bring it on!

 When I’m not coding, I’m probably refactoring my to-do list or teaching myself something new just for the fun of it.
-#### 👋 Hi, I'm Sparsh Sharma!
-A recent graduate in CS Major from Simon Fraser University.
-I'm focused on Business Analytics, Data Analytics and Software Development located in Toronto, Canada.

 ## 👨🏻‍🎓 About Me 👨🏻‍💼
 Passionate Business Analyst and Software Developer with a solid foundation in computer science and business strategy, blending analytical thinking, creativity, and technical expertise to deliver innovative Business solutions.
 Fusing tech expertise with a knack for business administration, I'm driven by the vision of creating impactful AI/programming solutions inspired by Jarvis from Iron Man.
 I thrive on opportunities to learn, grow, and drive innovation in the ever-evolving tech landscape.

 ## 👨🏻‍💻 Technical Skills 🛠️
-- **Languages:** Java, Python, C++, C, SQL.
+- **Languages:** HTML, CSS, JavaScript, Python, Java, C#, SQL
-- **Tools & Platforms:** Balsamiq, Figma, Git, MySQL, MsSQL Server, Visual Studio, Adobe Premier Pro, JIRA, Microsoft 365.
+- **Frameworks & Tools:** Git, Visual Studio, Figma, MS SQL Server, Adobe Creative Suite, JIRA, Microsoft 365
-- **Data Science & AI:** SKLearn, TenserFlow, Pandas, NumPy, MatplotLib.
+- **Database & Backend:** MySQL, MSSQL, REST APIs
+- **Cybersecurity & Troubleshooting:** Applied knowledge from certified coursework in secure systems and data protection

 ## 📊 Leadership & Advocacy 🌟
 - **SuperProf Teaching Assistant:** Facilitated Python and C++ programming lessons for 7th to 9th-grade students, fostering engagement and interest in coding and problem-solving.